-Giant Geyser in Yellowstone National Park Source: National Park Service The LRTP evaluates past funding for transportation in the Intermountain Region within the context of expected changes in the financial picture over the medium- to long-term.
-The biggest challenge is that insufficient past funding has left the system in need of significant repairs and major investments just to maintain the current infrastructure, operations, and level of service.
+The LRTP evaluates past funding for transportation in the Intermountain Region within the context of expected changes in the financial picture over the medium- to long-term.
+The biggest challenge is that the system is in need of significant repairs and major investments just to maintain the current infrastructure, operations, and level of service.
 This chapter identifies the most likely amount of future available funds so that it can be compared to total needs (in Chapter 7) over the long run.

 Asset Management Current practices and programs focus on managing existing roadway and parking assets through maintenance and component renewal/recapitalization.
 The majority of forecast funding is anticipated to continue to focus in these two areas through 2035.
 Managing deferred maintenance is critical to keeping long-term costs under control.
-NPS transportation funding has not kept pace with either the maintenance backlog or the need to upgrade or increase services in many parks.
-While transportation needs for construction and operations have increased, funding has decreased due to inflation, materials costs, the aging of the system, and competition for scarce funds among federal agencies.
+NPS transportation funding has not kept pace with either the maintenance backlog or demands for upgraded or increased services in many parks.
+While transportation needs for construction and operations have increased, funding has not kept pace with changes to inflation, materials costs, the aging of the system, and competition for scarce funds among federal agencies.
 The scale of deferred maintenance alone presents an enormous challenge to the region.
 Mobility, Access, & Connectivity Very few major capital investments/new construction projects have been built in recent years that add new automobile capacity or new connections.
 Recently constructed capital improvement projects include bicycle/multi-use paths, increasing mobility and access for non-motorized modes of travel.
 Visitor Experience Typical maintenance and component renewal/recapitalization projects focus on the reconstruction and resurfacing of existing facilities which carry safety and mobility benefits to visitor experience.
 The majority of historic and forecast funding is anticipated in these two areas.
-Resource Protection Resource protection elements are normally included as part of the design for larger roadway, bridge and parking projects .
+Resource Protection Resource protection elements are normally included as part of the design for larger roadway, bridge and parking projects.
 As a result, expenditures in the capital improvement, component renewal/ recapitalization and maintenance levels bring cross-benefits to resource protection.
-Sustainable Operations Historic obligations and near-term programmed funds reflect relatively steady funding .
+Sustainable Operations Historic obligations and near-term programmed funds reflect relatively steady funding.
 Fluctuations in spending by year are evident in individual fund sources, dependent on year to year changes in project readiness, design, and environmental process.
 While funds will be reasonably steady through the near-term, a decrease in purchasing power is anticipated due to the effects of inflation.
-Sustainabl Transit operation and recapitalization expenses are increasing at an unsustainable rate .
+Transit operation and recapitalization expenses are increasing at an unsustainable rate.
 Parks have already begun shifting funds from FLREA and other available sources to support transit systems.
 These shifts come at a cost to other opportunities.